 Addressing your high LDL levels in PAD can slow the progression of the atherosclerotic plaque, impact your general cardiovascular health, reduce your chances of getting limb amputation, and, eventually, optimize your exercise tolerance.

-High LDL-C levels are also linked to type 2 diabetes.
+High LDL cholesterol levels are also linked to type 2 diabetes.
 Whether high LDL levels cause diabetes or diabetes causes high LDL levels is unclear.
-That being said, many people with diabetes have deranged lipid profile, including low HDL (good cholesterol) and high LDL-C (small dense particles of LDL).
+That being said, many people with diabetes have deranged lipid profiles, including low HDL (good cholesterol) and high LDL cholesterol (small dense particles of LDL).

 In the gut, cholesterol plays a role in the production of bile.
 The enzymes in bile help break down the macronutrients in food so that they can be absorbed into your system easily.
 The body then gets rid of the excess cholesterol via bile.
 However, when the concentration of cholesterol in bile exceeds the bile’s removal capacity, the excess LDL cholesterol will precipitate into crystals and stones in your gallbladder.
 Too much of LDL cholesterol in the blood is a marker for gallstone disease that comes with its own risks.

 Reducing Cholesterol with Probiotics and Prebiotics